 – bees were affected by Hot and humid conditions (it is known they behave differently depending on the weather conditions).
 A sunny and warm day calms them.

-There are bees more aggressive than others!
+Some bees are more aggressive than others!

-European honey bees are peaceful, though as we can see, they can attack people sometimes.
+European honey bees are peaceful, though, as we can see, they can attack people sometimes.
 But the US Africanized bees are not like that.
-If you are in Mexic, and hear a swarm of bees passing by, stay still, don’t say a word and wait till they go.
+If you are in Mexic, and hear a swarm of bees passing by, stay still, don’t say a word, and wait till they go.
 But this is another story.

 Yet, people do not get killed by bees, as we might think.
 Especially not by the European honey bees.